-2.4.1 FIS data
+- 2.4.1 FIS data

-- Collate, validate and analyse FIS data. - SARDI and industry to provide observers for surveys conducted throughout the season. - 2.4.2 Fisher logbook information - Collate, validate and analyse fisher logbook information. - 2.4.3 Performance indicator advice note: - Undertake assessment of performance indicators against reference points specified in the Harvest Strategy. - 2.4.4 Stock status report - Provide annual report and presentations as required.
+- Collate, validate and analyse FIS data.

+- SARDI and industry to provide observers for surveys conducted throughout the season.

+- 2.4.2 Fisher logbook information

+- Collate, validate and analyse fisher logbook information.

+- 2.4.3 Performance indicator advice note:

+- Undertake assessment of performance indicators against reference points specified in the Harvest Strategy.
+There is also an Advice Note on potential adjustments to reference points in the WCPF Harvest Strategy to account for modified surveys and reference periods.

+- 2.4.4 Stock status report

+- Provide report and presentations as required (2019/20-2021/22; no status report or presentations in 2022/23).